-You also have a legal obligation to control or eradicate weeds identified in Greater Wellington's Pest Management Strategy.
-If you're not sure what weeds you have, contact our Biosecurity staff who will visit your site to identify weeds and advise on effective control methods.
+You also have a legal obligation to control or eradicate weeds identified in the GWRC Pest Management Strategy.
+If you're not sure what weeds you have, contact our Pest Plant Officers who can help you identify weeds and advise on effective control methods.

-If you have significant environmental weeds that are difficult to control, such as Old Man's Beard, blackberry or convolvulus, it's best to control them up to a year before planting.
-Early control will allow you to eradicate them.
+If you have significant environmental weeds that are difficult to control, such as old man's beard, blackberry or convolvulus, it's best to control them up to a year before planting.
+Early control may allow you to eradicate them.
 This will save you considerable time and effort in the long-term because environmental weeds are very difficult to manage once young plants are growing.